 It usually will do the trick which prompts them to offer Namahage rice cakes and sake to go back to the mountains.

-Having a Namahage tattoo could offer you protection from other evil spirits.
+Having a Namahage tattoo could offer you protection.

 - Saru Mask Tattoos